gollum18/Equipment-Ordering-Refinement/README.md

 | Steel          | Novice           |

-As can be seen in the prior table.
-Daedric, Dragon, Ebony, and Stalhrim armor are locked behind Master level smithing.
+As can be seen in the prior table, Daedric, Dragon, Ebony, and Stalhrim armor are locked behind Master level smithing.
 Skyforged arms can only be forged by Eorlund Gray-Mane.
 Wolf armor can only be forged by Eorlund Gray-Mane after you complete the quest "The Silver Hand" from the Harbingers questline.
 Stalhrim arms and armor can only be forged by Baldor Iron-Shaper after you complete the optional quest "A New Source of Stalhrim".